 However, this answer is neither the only one nor the correct one.

 Web design attracts, web content sells

-To make sure that you understand what I mean by saying that this answer isn’t correct, I’ll explain you a story.
+To make sure that everyone can understand what I mean by saying that the answer isn’t correct, I’ll explain a story.

 Until recently, I was working as a copywriter in a digital marketing agency in Barcelona.

 - He was in charge of designing the elements of the visual identity for the clients’ brands.
-I was in charge of compelling writing, following the verbal identity of the business’s brands.
+I was in charge of compelling writing, following their verbal identity.

 - His contribution consisted of the harmony of colours and shapes.
 My contribution of the words, not to say the eggs.

 In a word, we were working a lot together and getting along because we needed (and wanted) to.
 Because every brand needs to take care of both its visual and verbal identity.